-Which source to use for what:
+Which Source to Use for What:

-International coverage – Google Scholar and Scopus do a lot more of this than Web of Science.
+Coverage of journals published outside the U.S. – Google Scholar and Scopus do a lot more of this than Web of Science.

-“High-impact” publications – Web of Science.
+“High-influence” publications – Web of Science.

 Non-journal coverage – Google Scholar has more unique types of materials (PDF files, Word docs, technical reports, theses and dissertations, etc.).
 Web of Science and Scopus both have “some” proceedings and books but they are mainly covering journal articles.